derfloh205/coding_assistant/README.md

 In a cpp environment, it creates a dummy class with header and cpp file within the two folders.

+if you give it a name like

+ca add class Name

+it will create a class.h and class.cpp with the given name

 <h4>ca ??? (further ideas incoming)</h4>